ShenbergerTech/iwtsd-smartsum/README.md

 # IWTSD Smart Summary Installation Guide

-This guide provides step-by-step instructions to install and set up the IWTS project on Windows.
+This guide provides step-by-step instructions to install and set up the IWTSD Smart Summary project on Windows.

 ## Prerequisites